MCB112 Biological Sequence Analysis

 Aims and objectives

-In the course of solving analysis problems, you will learn practical skills in how to write scripts to analyze biological data, and how to use simulations to do computational positive and negative control experiments.
+In the course of solving analysis problems, you will learn practical skills in how to write Python scripts to analyze biological data, and how to use simulations to do computational positive and negative control experiments.
 The course is taught in Python, using Python-based data science tools including NumPy, SciPy, Pandas, and Jupyter Notebook.
 You will learn how to do computational science: how to understand computational methods, how to design computational experiments, how to think critically, how to develop an organized work pattern, and how to communicate results reproducibly.

 You will also learn some fundamentals of probabilistic inference, statistics, computer science, and applied math -- how to think about statistics from first principles, and how to read and understand an algorithm well enough to implement it.
 A not-so-hidden agenda is to motivate biologists to learn more mathematics, computer science, and statistics, by showing how these skills are relevant to biological data analysis.